nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

 End
 ```

-That way Rails will pass anything it doesn’t match over to the *client/index.html* so that React Router can take over.
+That way, Rails will pass anything it doesn’t match over to the *client/index.html* so that React Router can take over.

 Next, create a new `api_controller.rb`  file under the *app/controllers* directory:
 ```